ZhaoBioinformaticsLab/PlantSSPProtocols/README.md

 <li>Default user in Docker container is <code>test</code>.</li>
 </ol>
 <p><strong>1.1.2 Computer:</strong><br>
-A  high-performance computer (I7/Xeon processor and &gt;16GB RAM) with CentOS 7, Ubuntu 16.04 or higher as operation system.</p>
+A  high-performance computer (I7/Xeon processor and &gt;16GB RAM) with CentOS 7, Ubuntu 16.04 or higher as your host operation system(OS).</p>
 <p><strong>1.1.3 Work folder</strong><br>
-Work folder is the place for raw input data (genomic sequences, gff, RNA-seq and protein, etc ) and analysis result.
-It usually can be <code>work</code> under current directory (your home directory).</p>
+Work folder is the place for raw input data (genomic sequences, gff, RNA-seq and protein, etc ) and analysis result in your host OS.
+It is recommend to be <code>work</code> under your home directory.
+For example, if your username is <code>test</code> in host OS, the recommended work folder will be <code>/home/test/work</code> in your host OS.
+To make work in your home directory of host OS:</p>
+<pre><code>cd ~   # ~ means your home directory, e.g. /home/test
+mkdir work
+</code></pre>
 <p><strong>1.1.4 Input data</strong></p>
 <ul>
 <li>Genomics sequences in FASTA format</li>